kiwiz/gkeepapi/docs/index.rst

 Labels
 ======

 Labels are short identifiers that can be assigned to notes.
-Label management is a bit unweildy right now and is done via the :py:class:`Keep` object.
+Label management is a bit unwieldy right now and is done via the :py:class:`Keep` object.
 Like notes, labels are automatically tracked and changes are synced to the server.

 Getting Labels
 --------------